aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 All the new variables have a greater (in terms of absolute magnitude) correlation with the target than the original features.
-We will add these features to a copy of the german dataset and then evaluate models with and without the features.
+We will add these features to a copy of the German dataset and then evaluate models with and without the features.

 ```python